PennLINC/babs/docs/source/jobs.rst

   to ask BABS to find updated list of alert messages.
 * For more details about this section, please refer to :ref:`alert_log_messages`.

+.. developer's note: cannot use relative path like: `here <../../../notebooks/README.md>`_
+..
+After render by readthedocs online, "https://pennlinc-babs--103.org.readthedocs.build/" would be added to this path
+..  making it a broken link.
+Although the rendered path looks fine when building the docs *locally*

 Job resubmission
 -----------------------